BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics

-We have obtained the evolution of the implied $V_\mathrm{OC}$ as a function of incident optical power density, by collecting the PL spectra under varying laser powers and fitting them to \hyperref[eq:1]{Equation 1}, as shown in \hyperref[fig:3]{Figure 3}.
-We find that BCP-Crystal has an implied $V_\mathrm{OC}$ consistently higher than that of the GaAs-Wafer for the tested incident power density range $60 - 250\ \mathrm{kW}/\mathrm{m^2}$.
-The apparent surface temperature extracted from the fitting is $320\ \mathrm{K}$ for GaAs-Wafer and $370\ \mathrm{K}$ for BCP-Crystal and \hyperref[fig:1]{Figure 1b} shows that the band gap of GaAs shrinks faster with increasing temperature than BCP.
-This suggests that the higher implied $V_\mathrm{OC}$ in BCP-Crystal is partly due to its band gap being larger at these temperatures.
-The standard condition for reporting solar cell $V_\mathrm{OC}$ is $\mathrm{AM1.5}$, which corresponds to a power density of $\sim 1\ \mathrm{kW}/\mathrm{m^2}$ \cite{Saga2010AdvancesProduction}.
-Extrapolating the values in \hyperref[fig:3]{Figure 3} to $\mathrm{AM1.5}$ gives an implied $V_\mathrm{OC}$ slightly above $1.0\ \mathrm{V}$ for BCP-Crystal and below $1.0\ \mathrm{V}$ for GaAs-Wafer.
-Our results for GaAs agree with previous literature reports \cite{Tobin1990AssessmentApplications, Sodabanlu2018ExtremelyApplication, Lang2018OptimizationUm/h}.
+We obtained the evolution of the implied $V_\mathrm{OC}$ as a function of incident optical power density of a 532 nm wavelength laser by collecting the PL spectra under varying laser powers and fitting them to \hyperref[eq:1]{Equation 1} (\hyperref[fig:3]{Figure 3}).
+We note that, while 532 nm is also the peak emission wavelength of the solar spectrum, one should not directly compare the PL power density with AM1.5 solar power density because the photon fluxes are different.
+At the same power density, the photon flux at 532 nm excitation wavelength is 1.34x greater than that of the AM1.5 solar spectrum at photon energies above $1.42\ \mathrm{eV}$, i.e., the bandgap of GaAs.
+We find that BCP-Crystal has an implied $V_\mathrm{OC}$ consistently higher than that of the GaAs-Wafer in the tested power density range, and this observation is further supported by \hyperref[fig:s1]{Figure S1}, which shows that the high-energy Bose-Einstein decay tail of BCP-Crystal extends further than that of GaAs-Wafer.

-\textbf{Carrier Lifetime.} We made ohmic contact with the BCP-Crystal using indium pads and confirmed there is negligible contact resistance (see \hyperref[sec:s4]{SI-Section 4} for details on determining contact resistance).
-Negligible contact resistance means that heating losses at the contacts are virtually eliminated, and as a result, future device design and integration will be greatly simplified.
-We find that BCP-Crystal has impressive photoresponse.
-Upon illumination using a $780\ \mathrm{nm}$ laser diode at a power density of $1.64~\mathrm{kW}/\mathrm{m^2}$, the photoconductive current is around $\mathrm{10^5}$ times greater than the dark current (\hyperref[fig:4]{Figure 4a}).

-The carrier lifetime of BCP-Crystal and GaAs-Wafer can be estimated from their photoconductive and dark currents.
-For a semiconductor slab, the carrier lifetime ($\tau$) can be obtained with \cite{Sze2006PhysicsDevices}:

-where $G_e$ is the generation rate of photoexcited electrons and $\Delta n$ is the injected carrier density.
-Since there is negligible contact resistance and assuming the carrier mobilities remain the same under weak injection, the lower limit of $\Delta n$ can be determined by: